ComposableFi/whitepaper/whitepaper.md

 #### 6.3.3 Alternative model
 We presented the the protocol, the dispute resolution engine and the cryptographic constructs that enable Mosaic v3.
 However, there exist an alternative model we have also considered.
 In function of the data we gather from Phase II, we might consider this secondary approach.
 For the sake of completeness, we briefly describe the second model we considered.

 As other projects have explored \cite{HopRollups, MOVRMOVR}, when a common layer or chain is available (e.g: L1 on Ethereum and RelayChain on Polkadot), cross-chain transfers can be achieved by bundling different transactions.
 The state (e.g: transactions or messages) from a source chain is transferred to the destination chain in a cryptographic accumulator, usually in the form of a Merkle Root \cite{Becker2008MerkleCryptanalysis}.
-As depicted in Fig.~( \ref{fig:accumulator}), the state is comprised on source chain and sent to the destination chain through the common layer.
+As depicted in Fig.[(10)](#fig_accumulator), the state is comprised on source chain and sent to the destination chain through the common layer.
 Later on, by proving membership  and unpacking the Merkle root, messages can be recovered on the destination layer.
 By bundling information, we can reduce transaction costs on the common layer as well as benefiting from its security since the whole process is done on-chain.
 To ensure the validity of data being transferred, some stake is locked or an optimistic approach is pursued until the source chain settles its sates on the common chain.
 Then, the data is considered final and can be used as ground truth.

+<a name="fig_accumulator"></a>
 ![Accumulate and transfer scheme.
 Only the Merkle root is transferred on-chain to  reduce costs](images/mosaic/phase3/accumulator.png)

 We believe Mosaic is more general than this approach, since it does not depend on the existence of a common layer and replaces the finality gadget with a set of decentralized relayers.
 Nonetheless, we might consider this agglutination scheme for scenarios in which a common layer can be easily found, in an effort to keep as much of the process on-chain.
 Please note that this approach still requires, to a certain degree, off-chain services in order to operate properly.